 Two Medicine has become a somewhat off the beaten path discovery for most visitors to Glacier National Park.
 Once many people discover this little hidden gem, it’s easy to see why it becomes a favorite!
 There are amazing views of the mountains right as you drive in towards the lakes, endless hiking trails to take you far away, & many waterfalls throughout the area.
 You could even take a relaxing boar tour on the lake!

 With so many locations, it can be hard to choose the one that you love the most for eloping in Glacier National Park!
-As an elopement photographer I offer my couples guidance & planning services along with photography.
+As a Glacier National Park elopement photographer, I offer my couples guidance & planning services along with photography.
 I can help you decide where, what time of year, & what time of day would be best for your needs.
 I hope my recommendations can help you plan an incredible wedding in Glacier National Park!
 Check out my blog for more elopement planning tips.
+Still considering other national parks for your elopement?
+Learn more about how to elope in a national park.